Our Bylaws

 A. Adoption by the Board

 b.
-Operating Rules may be amended by a vote of at least four board members present at a regular or special meeting.
+Operating Rules may be amended by a vote of at least four Board members present at a regular or special meeting.

 c.
 Bylaws and Operating Rules shall become effective immediately upon adoption by the Board and may be amended or repealed by an affirmative vote of a majority of the membership present, including legal proxies, at an annual or special meeting.